Pride Poise Perfection

 Some trips are remembered by Drill Team members for their special demands on precision and perseverance, such as the 3 mile parade in which they marched during the week of St. Patrick's Day in Savannah, Georgia- and the effort to stay on their feet while performing precision parade manual drill on cobbled streets in the second largest St. Patrick's Day parade in the United States.

 Other invitations to perform are especially looked forward to, such as the team's annual trip to Grand Haven, Michigan, known as Coast Guard City, U.S.A., where the predominantly Coast Guard citizenry honor their service with a weeklong celebration.

-Where ever the team has traveled, from Clearwater, Florida, to Springfield, Illinois, and points West, its members take pride in placing the Coast Guard's best and most precise foot forward.
+Where ever the team has traveled, from Clearwater, Florida, to Chicago, Illinois and San Francisco, California, its members take pride in placing the Coast Guard's best and most precise foot forward.
 Their success is well indicated by the awards, honors and citations the team has won over the years and continues to add to annually.

 The key to the team's success is its spirit of elite teamwork.
 The process of building the team begins with the Honor Guard's careful selection of members from Coast Guard Training Center (boot camp or recruit training) located in Cape May, New Jersey.

 Being a highly respected and dedicated unit in its own right, the Honor Guard begins by taking only the cream of the crop of recruits, chosen for their high marks in dress, drill, personality, and service motivation.
 These recruits receive orders to the Honor Guard base of operations, at Coast Guard Telecommunication and Information Systems Command (TISCOM), in Alexandria, Virginia, where they go through the required training necessary before being accepted and advanced to the rate of Seaman.